Pointing Dog Training and Mentoring

 Mentoring – Together we will build a better Pointing Dog

 What does it take to train a Pointing Dog and what goals and timelines are achievable.
 What are success zones during training and how to increase this zone with proper praise.
+We are here to help.

 Tips: